-Mrs. Lineth Posada is the Vice Principal at Guadalupe Centers Middle School.
-This is her 13th year in education and 2nd year as an administrator.
-She previously taught at various school districts and settings that include Garden City, KS, Kansas City, Kansas Public School, and Lee's Summit Public Schools.
-In addition, Mrs. Posada taught Kindergarten and 1st at Guadalupe Centers Elementary as well as high school Spanish courses at Guadalupe Centers High School.
-She grew up in Holcomb, Kansas.
-She attended Garden City Community College and later transferred to MidAmerica Nazarene University where she received her Bachelors of Science Degree in Elementary Education.
-Mrs. Posada received her Master's Degree in Educational Leadership from University of Central Missouri.
+Mr. Bart Woods is the Vice Principal at Guadalupe Centers Middle School.
+This is his 29th year in education and 23rd year as an administrator.
+He previously worked at various school districts and settings that include Belton, Blue Springs, Excelsior Springs, and Kearney.
+He grew up in Ferguson, Missouri.
+He attended the University of Central Missouri where he received Bachelors of Science Degree in Secondary Education and his Master's Degree in Educational Leadership from University of Central Missouri.
+He also attended the University of Missouri - Kansas City where he received his Education Specialist in Secondary School Administration.